14 Link Building Strategies from a Technical SEO Expert

 Having been involved in building backlinks and running a link building service from the UK since 2008, I know the techniques that few ever put on generic lists.

-So dive in, and I’ll share some of the innovative ways that we search out the best link building opportunities and then work to secure those high-quality links.
+So dive in, and I’ll share some of the innovative strategies that we use to discover the best link building opportunities, and then work to secure those high-quality links.
 These tips fall into three areas: